Non Provisional Patent Cost: Everything You Need to Know

 The two-step provisional route has two major advantages.

-One advantage: Total patent costs are spread over a one- or two-year period.
+- Total patent costs are spread over a one- or two-year period.
 This is good for cash-limited new small businesses.

 A provisional patent is quick, simple, informal, and loose.
 Its non-provisional counterpart is the opposite: demanding, involved, formal, and very strict.

 The application for a non-provisional patent is long.
 It contains many sections, each of which has its own many and varied rules.

 Steps and Fees